 District 5Joel Daves

 Joel Daves retired in 2013 after a 30-year career in banking, during which he held executive positions in each of Alabama's four largest cities.
-In 2013 he was elected without opposition to the District 5 place on the Mobile City Council and was re-elected with 77% of the vote in 2017.
+In 2013 he was elected without opposition to the District 5 place on the Mobile City Council and was re-elected by wide margins in 2017 and 2021.
 District 5 is in the very center of the city; it is the only city council district which is contiguous to all other city council districts and is one of the most ethnically and economically diverse of the council districts.

 Daves holds a bachelor's degree from the University of the South at Sewanee, Tenn. and received his law degree (cum laude) from Stetson University College of Law in St. Petersburg, Fla..
 He graduated with distinction from the Stonier Graduate School of Banking at the University of Delaware.

 Long active in arts and business organizations across the state, he is a past board member of the Montgomery Museum of Fine Arts, the Mobile Museum of Art, the Montgomery Symphony, the Alabama Shakespeare Festival, the Montgomery Area Chamber of Commerce, the Huntsville Symphony Orchestra, the Huntsville/Madison County Chamber of Commerce, the Alabama Symphony, the Virginia Samford Theatre and Vulcan Park.